Managed Jobs#

 Tip

-For managed jobs, itβs highly recommended to use service accounts for cloud authentication.
+For managed jobs, itβs highly recommended to use long-lived credentials for cloud authentication.
 This is so that the jobs controller credentials do not expire.
 This is particularly important in large production runs to avoid leaking resources.

 The number of active jobs that the controller supports is based on the controller size.
 There are two limits that apply: